Timothy Bradley vs. Juan Manuel Márquez: The fights

-Lomachenko vs. Ramirez
+Lomachenko vs. Ramírez

-Two-time Olympic Gold Medalist Vasiliy Lomachenko made his professional debut on the undercard, taking on Jose Luis Ramirez.
+Two-time Olympic Gold Medalist Vasiliy Lomachenko made his professional debut on the undercard, taking on Jose Luis Ramírez.

+Fight Details

 Lomachenko started the fight strong, knocking down Ramirez in the second minute with a left hand body shot.
 He would dominate the second and third rounds with clean shots to his opponent, and avoiding most of the offense from Ramirez.

 With less than 15 seconds in the fourth, Lomachenko lands another left hand to the body to knock Ramirez down for the second time, which ultimately finished him to give Lomachenko his first professional career win.